olgazim/LucidChart-User-Documentation/docs/index.md

 The purpose of this document is to help you with Lucidchart, a web-based diagramming application that CST students use frequently in CST courses.
 Lucidchart allows users to collaborate on drawing, editing, and sharing diagrams.

-If you are interested in more information about Lucidchart’s functions, please visit <https://lucidchart.zendesk.com/hc/en-us/categories/360001742031-Get-Started-with-Lucidchart>.
+If you are interested in more information about Lucidchart’s functions, please visit [Lucidchart website](https://lucidchart.zendesk.com/hc/en-us/categories/360001742031-Get-Started-with-Lucidchart).

 ## Is This Guide for You?